mytechnotalent/Python-For-Kids/README.md

 ## MICROPYTHON micro:bit EDUCATIONAL RESOURCES

+## MicroPython micro:bit - MOD C Library
+This is an advanced tutorial for the official BBC micro:bit V2 where we mod the C modmicrobit.c library and add a custom C function frozen into the firmware where users interact with this functionality in the Python REPL.

+-> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_MOD_C_Library) to read the tutorial on GitHub.

-## MicroPython micro:bit - Create C Module
+## MicroPython micro:bit - Create C Library
 This is an advanced tutorial for the official BBC micro:bit V2 where we create a custom C musictheory.c library and add custom C functions frozen into the firmware where users interact with this functionality in the Python REPL.

 -> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Create_C_Library) to read the tutorial on GitHub.